Percent Error Calculator

 Relative Error

-Suppose you conduct a lab experiment and record the boiling point of water as 101.3 degrees Celsius.
+You conduct a lab experiment and record the boiling point of water as 101.3 degrees Celsius.
 The accepted boiling point at standard pressure is 100.0 degrees Celsius.

 A 1.3% error is generally acceptable for a classroom experiment, suggesting your thermometer and technique produced a reliable measurement.